forrestguice/whoBIRD/README.md

 - It uses iirj (https://github.com/berndporr/iirj) which is licensed under Apache License Version 2.0

 ## Changes
-* adds an option to run **whoBIRD** as a foreground service, allowing it to listen for birds while other apps are in use.
+* adds an option to run **whoBIRD** as a foreground service.
+This allows it to listen for birds while other apps are in use.